joelborellis/Realtime-Assistant-chainlit/README.md

      ```plaintext
      Hey Ada, create me a file named "myfile.csv".
      ```
    - Files appear in the UI, available for download.
+If you do not specify the content for a file, the Agent will use memory to try and determine some default content.

 2. **update_file**
    - **What it does**: Updates the content of an existing file.